ETFC Development Academy — What is it?

 Our aim is to develop smart, confident, possession-based, attacking soccer players – in a FUN and COMPETITIVE setting.
 Our age-appropriate curriculum employs methodology from top European academies as well as the US Soccer curriculum.
 Our players benefit from ongoing skill evaluations, agility/coordination exercises and even goalkeeper trainings.
 Our graduates understand the game, their positional roles and the universal principles of play.

-- July 7 to August 7 with a potential Mt.
-Hood Challenge Cup or Game day August 5-7
+- July 11 to August 3 with a potential Mt.
+Hood Challenge Cup for girls August 4-6

 Our teams train year-long (with seasonal breaks) and compete in fall and spring leagues against other local/regional Academy teams, working hard to expand their skill development, increase their speed of play and to improve their decision-making.
 A year or two later, when ETFC Academy players enter the U11 OYSA ranks, our hope is that they have become more skilled, crafty and quick-thinking – both on and off the ball.